330. Informed Consent - Greater than Minimal Risk Research

 - the consequences of the participant's decision to withdraw from the research and procedures for safe and orderly termination of participation

-- a statement that significant new findings developed during the course of the research which may relate to the participant's willingness to continue to participate will be provided to the participant
+- a statement that significant new findings developed during the research which may relate to the participant's willingness to continue to participate will be provided to the participant

 - the approximate number of participants involved in the study

-- a statement that biospecimens (even if identifiers are removed) may be used for commercial profit and whether the subject will or will not share in this commercial profit.
+- a statement that biospecimens (even if identifiers are removed) may be used for commercial profit and whether the participant will or will not share in this commercial profit.

-- a statement about whether clinically relevant research results, including individual research results, will be disclosed to subjects, and if so, under what conditions.
+- a statement about whether clinically relevant research results, including individual research results, will be disclosed to participants, and if so, under what conditions.

 - a statement about whether the research project will or might include whole genome sequencing.